Sanitary sewer: Pressure sewer

 Where it is impossible or impractical to discharge sewage from a property into a gravity sanitary sewer, a pressure sewer may provide an alternative means of connection.
 A macerator pump in a pumping well close to the property ejects sewage through a small-diameter high-pressure pipe into the nearest gravity sewer.

 Simplified sewer

 Simplified sanitary sewers consist of small-diameter pipes, typically around 100 mm, often laid at fairly flat gradients (1 in 200).
 Although the investment cost for simplified sanitary sewers can be about half the cost of conventional sewers, the requirements for operation and maintenance are usually higher.
 Simplified sewers are most common in Brazil and other developing countries.

 Vacuum sewer

 In low-lying communities, wastewater is often conveyed by vacuum sewer.
 Pipelines range in size from pipes of 125 mm in diameter up to 280 mm in diameter.
 Vacuum sewer systems use differential atmospheric pressure to move the liquid to a central vacuum station.

+Piping materials

+PVC is the dominant material for sanitary plumbing.
+Its wide use is owed to its chemical resistance and durability.
+It is however subject to cracking.
+The chief alternative to PVC is high-density polyethylene (HDPE), which is growing in use.
+One advantage to HDPE is that the welds are stronger than those used in PVC.
+Clay pipes are also viable owing to their chemical resilience.